NVlabs/tiny-cuda-nn/DOCUMENTATION.md

 ### Grid

 Encoding based on trainable multiresolution grids.
+Used for [Instant Neural Graphics Primitives [Müller et al. 2022]](https://nvlabs.github.io/instant-ngp/).
 The grids can be backed by hashtables, dense storage, or tiled storage.

 The number of encoded dimensions is `n_levels * n_features_per_level`.